tehpeh/gol-f/Readme.md

     end

-declare all variable types at top of program/subroutine/function before using them:
+declare all variable types at the TOP of the program/subroutine/function before using them:

     integer :: i
     real :: x
     character(len=40) :: string
     integer :: array(8)
+    integer :: array_2d(5, 5)
     integer :: function_name        ! declare your function return values too

 delcare your INTENT with subroutine/function inputs (in/out/inout):